Characters of Casualty: Glen Thomas

 Glen Thomas, played by Owain Arthur, made his first appearance during the thirtieth series on 4 June 2016.
 Glen was introduced as a love interest for nurse Robyn Miller (Amanda Henderson).
 They meet at a bereavement support group, where Glen claims his wife died of a brain tumour.
 However, Glen later reveals that he has a glioblastoma, a malignant brain tumour, and did not want Robyn to date him out of pity.
 But she wants to be with him and they continue their relationship.
 Producers worked with the Brain Tumour Charity on the storyline.
 Arthur departed the serial in the thirty-first series episode "Night of the Loving Dead"after he jilted a devastated Robyn at the altar convinced she would be better off without him, broadcast on 22 October 2016.
 The actor reprised the role in 2017 and Glen returns in the thirteenth episode of series 32, broadcast on 18 November 2017.
 Arthur departed the series again in the thirtieth episode of series 32, broadcast on 31 March.
 Glen's departures sees him die on the day of his wedding after discovering his cancer has returned and he only has days to live.

 Rich Walker

 Rich Walker, played by Michael Keogh, made his first appearance in the thirty-eighth series episode titled "Sinking Ships – Day 2", originally broadcast on 15 June 2024.
 Keogh's introduction scenes were revealed in a promotional trailer for the series and works as a firefighters.
 Erin Zammitt from Digital Spy reported that Rich would share stories with Consultant Stevie Nash (Elinor Lawless) and their connection "threatens to burn them both".

+In 2025, Stevie discovering Rich is married to Siobhan received a nomination in the Best Soap Storyline" category the Digital Spy Reader Awards.